How to (Un-) Quantum Mechanics: Function Follows Form

+Inserting Eq.~\ref{eq_velocity} into Eq.~\ref{eq_EMR} gives \begeq {\cal E}=\y\,m\,, \endeq where $\y\equiv{1\over\sqrt{1-\vec\beta^2}}$ and \begeq \vec p=m\,\y\vec\beta\,. \endeq Hence, within our approach, it is just another math fact that the velocity $\vert\vec\beta\vert$ is limited to $1$.
+Therefore the limiting velocity is not a property of some reified space-time but a consequence of an eigenfrequency equation.
+The Lorentz transformations are therefore not a {\it consequence} of the constancy of the speed of light, but vice versa.
+It does not even require the notion of light to find these transformations.
+Both, a maximal speed for massive objects as well as the Lorentz transformations, emerge from the same Hamiltonian formalism.
+Even the very concept of ``coordinate velocity'' itself can be regarded as a result of this formalism.

-There is no commandment and no a priori existent space-time required that determines the energy-momentum relation, but vice versa: Minkowski space-time emerges as a consequence of the energy-momentum relation (EMR), which is itself a consequence of classical Hamiltonian theory and the algebra of proper time.
+There is no commandment and no a priori existent space-time required that determines the energy-momentum relation, but vice versa: Minkowski space-time emerges as a consequence of the energy-momentum relation (EMR), which is itself a consequence of a classical Hamiltonian theory and our elaboration on Hamilton's idea of an algebra of proper time.
+Since $\vert\vec\beta\vert\le 1$, one may write $\beta=\tanh{(\eps)}$, where $\eps$ is the so-called ``rapidity'', and then one obtains $\y=\cosh{(\eps)}$, ${\cal E}=m\,\cosh{(\eps)}$ and $p=m\,\sinh{(\eps)}$~\cite{lt_paper}.